 - Education and communication is key to helping to stop the spread.
 As a healthcare leader in our community, we are providing education to our patients and families about prevention, screening, and signs of symptoms.
 We are advising families to screen all visitors.
 Delaware Hospice staff is recommending families host virtual visits utilizing telecommunications like FaceTime, Skype, and phone calls.
 This has allowed our patients to stay in contact with their loved ones while being safe from the spread of COVID-19.
 Before our staff enters a home, long-term care facilities, hospitals, or the Delaware Hospice Center, we are communicating with families and staff to limit exposure.
 Please continue to educate yourself on the evolving information available regarding COVID-19.
 Protect your family and friends by selecting valid, reliable sources.
-Many scammers are leveraging the COVID-19 pandemic through requiring you to submit your personal data to view the information.
-Others are soliciting donations on behalf of fake nonprofits, crowdfunding campaigns, or purchasing products online.

 - Our volunteers are still supporting Delaware Hospice through a variety of social distancing activities.
 Our Volunteer Coordinators will continue to work with Leadership Team to determine the optimal activities for our patients, families, and volunteers to stay safe and healthy during this time.
 We are now offering virtual volunteer orientation and education.
 If you are interested in patient or office volunteering (when appropriate), please consider becoming a volunteer.

 Delaware Hospice is still supporting our community by doing what we do best, provide care for individuals who may be ready for hospice or palliative care.
 Please contact us if we can be of any support at this time.